CeLo93/CeLo93/README.md

 </p>

 # 🎮 About Me
 Hi!
-I'm Marcelo Brito, a Game Developer and Data Scientist.
-With a background in Civil Engineering and a specialization in Artificial Intelligence and Machine Learning, I combine technical expertise with my passion for creating immersive gaming experiences.
+I'm **Marcelo Brito**, a **Data Scientist** and passionate **Game Developer**.
+With a background in Civil Engineering and specialization in **Artificial Intelligence** and **Machine Learning**, I thrive at the intersection of technology and creativity.

-For years, I’ve worked with programming languages like **C#**, **Python**, and tools like **Unity**, which fuel my love for building games.
-Currently, I’m developing an indie game using Unity, where players gather resources, build defenses, and face off against hordes of enemies—a blend of roguelike and tower defense mechanics.

-- 🤖 **AI-Driven Applications**: Leveraging OpenAI’s ChatGPT API to enhance user experiences in Unity-based projects.
+I’ve spent years mastering programming languages like **C#** and **Python**, focusing on building innovative solutions and captivating digital experiences.

 ---

-## 🌟 Highlight: Postgraduate Project
+## 🌟 Featured Project: AI-Powered Mental Health App
-This project began as part of my **final thesis** for my postgraduate studies in Artificial Intelligence and Machine Learning at PUC Minas.
+This project began as a **postgraduate thesis** at PUC Minas, blending Artificial Intelligence with mental health care to address real-world challenges.

-### 🌟 Project Goals
-To create an innovative solution that acts as an **"intermediary psychologist" for adolescents**, utilizing the **OpenAI API** in a fun and engaging way.
-The application has the following features:
+### 📌 **Objective**
+Create an **AI-assisted tool** to serve as a virtual "intermediary psychologist" for adolescents, supporting emotional well-being and encouraging self-reflection.

+### 🚀 **Key Features**
-- 💬 **Conversational Interface**: ChatGPT-powered conversations tailored to be engaging and interactive for teenagers.
+- 💬 **Conversational Interface**: A ChatGPT-powered chatbot tailored to teenage users.
-- 📊 **Data Logging**: Conversations are saved as JSON files and securely stored in **AWS S3** for future analysis.
+- 📊 **Secure Data Logging**: Interaction data stored in **AWS S3** for secure analysis.
-- 🔍 **Sentiment Analysis**: A custom **Machine Learning model** is being developed to analyze conversation content, detect emotional patterns, and provide valuable insights for healthcare professionals.
+- 🔍 **Sentiment Analysis**: A custom **ML model** detects emotional patterns, offering actionable insights.

-### 🚀 Why This Matters
-The project is designed to support mental health professionals, providing **diagnostic insights** and detecting patterns over time.
-While it doesn’t replace professional counseling, it serves as an additional tool for **early detection of issues** and more targeted interventions.

-💡 The vision is to encourage recurring use of the app by adolescents, with parental support, to build a comprehensive interaction history.
-Over time, this data can uncover undetected emotional patterns, offering unique value in mental health support.
+### 🌈 **Why It Matters**
+This tool empowers mental health professionals with diagnostic insights and behavioral trends, enhancing early detection and intervention efforts.
+It's designed to complement therapy, encouraging regular engagement and meaningful interaction.

 ---